oklabflensburg/open-data-api/SETUP.md

 # Open Data Ingestion Tools

 This repository also provides tools to fetch, process, and insert various datasets into a PostgreSQL database.
-These tools are particularly useful for managing German administrative and energy-related data, such as municipality keys, energy unit metadata, and administrative areas.
+These tools are particularly useful for managing German administrative and energy-related data, such as municipality numbers, energy unit metadata, and administrative areas.

 ---

-## Insert Municipality Keys
+## Insert Municipality numbers

-This tool fetches and inserts official German municipality keys into a PostgreSQL database.
+This tool fetches and inserts official German municipality numbers into a PostgreSQL database.

 ---